lmammino/loige.co/content/posts/2018-12-17_random-emoji-in-your-prompt-how-and-why/index.md

 `EMOJIS` is just a simple array of strings, where every string is made up by just an emoji.

-`SELECTED_EMOJI` is a dynamic value that gets initialized to a random emoji from the set of supported emojis (`EMOJIS`).
+`SELECTED_EMOJI` inside our function `RANDOM_EMOJI`, is a dynamic value that gets initialized to a random emoji from the set of supported emojis (`EMOJIS`).
 This is the complicated part as it's a _one-liner_ made up by different expressions on the right-hand side of the assignment.
 Let's break it down:

 - `${#EMOJIS[@]}` will be evaluated to the length of the `EMOJIS` array
 - `$RANDOM % ${#EMOJIS[@]}` will calculate a random integer and normalize it to the number of elements in the `EMOJIS` array using the _modulo operator_, so this is essentially extracting a random index for the `EMOJIS` array.
 - Finally we use the result of this expression to dereference a random element from the array and we assign it to `SELECTED_EMOJI`.

-One last thing to notice is that in our `PS1` prompt formatting string we are referencing the `RANDOM_EMOJI` variable with the following syntax: `$(RANDOM_EMOJI)`.

 Pretty neat, right?